Story in Video Games part 3 - Heavy Blame

 Heavy Blame

-We've discussed how games make the smart decision of telling a smaller, simpler story.
+We've discussed how games make the smart decision to tell a smaller, simpler story.
 What about the ones that bite off more than they can chew?
 I have three examples I'd like to discuss today.
 One game has gameplay that could be simply defined as "poor," so all it had to make up for it was the story.
-One game had decent gameplay, and a decent story, but it was somewhat unoriginal and ended up being disappointing in many regards.
+One game had decent gameplay and a decent story, but it was somewhat unoriginal and ended up being disappointing in many regards.
 One had solid gameplay, but was too long for itself and soon the story, or what little there was of it, was the only thing that kept the game going.
 Too bad it didn't take it anywhere good.
 Heavy Rain, L.A.
-Noire, and, to a lesser extent, Castlevania: Lords of Shadow are examples of games in the previous game generation that focus more on story and fail to deliver the goods, thus dragging down their overall experience.
+Noire, and, to a lesser extent, Castlevania: Lords of Shadow are examples of games in the previous game generation that focus more on the story and fail to deliver the goods, thus dragging down their overall experience.
 In today's examination of story in video games, we'll briefly discuss all three types of failures.

 Let's start with Heavy Rain.
 Heavy Rain is an easy target in the case of how a story can affect a game negatively.
 If you've never played or heard of the game, Heavy Rain is a cinematic, quick-time-event filled, mystery-adventure game.
 In other words, it's a game where you wander around an environment looking for shit to interact with so you can move on to the next event in the scene and interact with something else.
 Using four protagonists, it's your job as the player to solve the mystery of the Origami Killer's identity and the location of the main protagonist's son.
 Through awkward controls and cinematic camera angles, you crawl and stumble through the environment, touching things or dodging things when a button prompt appears.
 90% of the time when these prompts are on-screen, there's not a whole lot happening.
 The initial tutorial of the game when you're learning how to dress yourself and shave in the mirror is perhaps more on the nose in terms of how interesting the whole game ends up being than the developers may have intended.
 After seeing the entirety of Heavy Rain, the boring tedium of having to do basic adult errands while using the crappy controls sums up the overall experience.